 Stroke can be difficult to diagnose and ~30% of patients with suspected stroke will be given a different diagnosis.
 Patients diagnosed with a stroke <4 hours ago may be suitable to receive a clot busting treatment called thrombolysis.
 This will be given in A&E by the stroke team, and patients are then admitted into the HASU stroke ward for ongoing care.

 Patients will normally spend up to 3 days after their stroke at a HASU receiving specialist stroke care, also called the hyper acute bundle.
-You can find out more about acute stroke care in hospital here.
+You can find out more about acute stroke care in hospital on the Stroke Association website.